The IT Talent Landscape in Vancouver and Toronto: Part 2

-All of the great ideas in the world turned startup on cutting edge technology platforms have a hard time growing to the behemoth potential of an Amazon or Apple without people to guide those ships who have long experience and talent.
+All of the great ideas in the world turned into startup on cutting-edge technology platforms have a hard time growing to the behemoth potential of an Amazon or Apple without people to guide those ships who have long experience and talent.
 Without that help, and the resulting growth, a lot of potentially lucrative companies could sell or move.

 “A thriving ecosystem… can’t “depend on the luck of having an outstanding entrepreneur come to your city and building a company.
 You need to get that channel going.”
 (Source)